By Kate Ranta on Jun 16, 2014 9:00:00 AM

 1) Let your clients know that their business matters to you.

-Like any other relationship, you want your client to feel appreciated and valued, not as though they are simply another expendable statistic.
+Like any other relationship, you want your clients to feel appreciated and valued, not as though they are simply another expendable statistic.
 Learn about them on an individual level and reinforce your willingness to take their words to heart.

 2) Be open and communicative.